Brand Policy: Trademarks, Logos, Colors, and Seal

 - Block M

 - The logo that consists of the capital letter "M" in the distinctive graphic design that is unique to the University.
-See "Block M" in the Graphic Standards Manual.
-Note that the Block M is a graphic design, not a font or a style of type.
-There are three versions of the Block M: solid, single outline, and double outline.
-Official versions in the allowed color combinations are available on the Images Library.
+See "Block M" on the Our Brand website.
+Note that the block m is a graphic design, not a font or a style of type.
+There are three versions of the block m: solid, single outline, and double outline.
+Official versions in the approved color combinations are available on the Our Brand website.

 - Brand Elements